Ahoy!

 Tick, Tock, Tack.

-Our original concept, FerryClock™ is an analog clock with additional mechanical ‘boat-hands’ + lights to indicate the real-time position, heading, and docking status of WSF ferryboats.
+Our original concept, FerryClock™ is an analog clock with additional mechanical ‘boat-hands’ + lights to convey real-time crossing information.

 Over 100 FerryClocks have been built + launched, motoring in steadfast service for many years now.